 Alcohol… we love it, we hate it.
 It makes us happy in the moment but a little worse for wear the next day.
 Some say that it is a harmless social lubricant acceptable in moderation while others maintain that its toxic effects just aren’t worth it.
 And yet, what about the Europeans?
 Their collective habit of regular, convivial imbibing doesn’t seem to negatively affect their overall longevity.
 A divisive topic in health and wellness circles, the fact remains that drinking in its various forms has been around since the beginning of time and is only increasing in popularity.
 Craft cocktails, craft beer, small batch bourbon, Chartreuse this and Campari that, the choices and drink lists are never-ending.
 So if the reality is that this holiday season we most likely will be partaking in a tipple or two, how should the thinking girl best go about it?

 Enter Ariane Resnick– a West Hollywood certified celeb nutritionist, wellness advocate, Lyme disease survivor, tattoo enthusiast and yogi.
 Perhaps best known for her ingenuity as a paleo chef who can juggle multiple dietary sensitivities at once (think gluten-free, dairy-free, sugar-free chickpea chocolate cake) and still produce something that you would want to eat.
 If she is good enough for Pink and Gwyneth, she is good enough for us.
 Her latest venture is the follow up to her hugely popular book The Bone Broth Miracle and is about how we can make our cocktail habit a little bit healthier.
 The Thinking Girl’s Guide to Drinking is not preaching the unrealistic (how we should be avoiding alcohol) but how we can engage in mindful drinking by adding the right juices, tonics and even superfoods to the mix thus creating a beverage whose toxic effects on the body- while not eliminated- are lessened considerably.
-Think your choice of alcohol with additions such as beetroot juice (a potent blood cleanser), kefir and kombucha (for the gut microbiome integrity), fresh berries (for antioxidant value), and even E3 live (for just about everything).
-We recently chatted with Ariane about our drinking habits and how we can drink more like a thinking girl.
+Think your choice of alcohol with additions such as beetroot juice (a potent blood cleanser), kefir and kombucha (for gut microbiome integrity), fresh berries (for antioxidant value), and even E3 live (for just about everything).
+We recently chatted with Ariane about her newest oeuvre and how we can drink more like a thinking girl.

 - Please tell us a little about your personal path to health and wellness.